percona/proxysql-admin-tool/README.md

   __1) --enable__

-  It will configure Percona XtraDB Cluster nodes into ProxySQL and add two scheduler scripts into ProxySQL database for monitoring cluster node health.
+  It will configure Percona XtraDB Cluster nodes into ProxySQL database and add two cluster monitoring scripts into ProxySQL scheduler table for checking cluster status.
   _scheduler script info :_
   * proxysql_node_monitor : will be checking cluster node membership and re-configure ProxySQL if cluster membership changes occur
   * proxysql_galera_checker : will be checking desynced nodes and temporarily deactivate them